apache/brpc/docs/en/server.md

 ## Verify identities of clients

-Server-side needs to implement `Authenticator` to enable verifications:
+The server needs to implement `Authenticator` to enable verifications:

 ```c++
 class Authenticator {